 Since 1995, he has sat on the organization's Board of Directors of Canadian Pugwash, an organization of physical, life and social scientists seeking to reduce the threats to global security.
 It is the national affiliate of the Pugwash Conferences on Science and World Affairs.
 He served three terms as Chair of Canadian Pugwash from 2008 to 2013.
 He also served three terms as President of the World Federalist Movement – Canada (WFMC) from 2018 to 2023.

-Dr. Dorn is a scientist by training (with a Ph.D. in Chemistry from the Univ. of Toronto), whose doctoral research related to chemical sensing for arms control.
+Dr. Dorn is a scientist by training (with a Ph.D. in Chemistry from the Univ. of Toronto), whose doctoral research was for chemical sensing, especially for arms control.
 He participated in the negotiation, ratification and implementation of the Chemical Weapons Convention (CWC) while working at Parliamentarians for Global Action (1992–93).
 He addressed parliamentary bodies on several continents and drafted a parliamentary declaration on the ratification and implementation of the treaty that was signed by over a thousand parliamentarians.

 His interests are now broader, covering both international and human security, especially UN field operations for peacekeeping and peace enforcement.

 At the Canadian Forces College he teaches officers of rank Major to Brigadier-General from Canada and over 20 other countries in the areas of arms control, Canadian foreign and defence policy, the ethics of war, peace operations, and international security.
-He is currently Academic Coordinator for the National Security Programme.
-In the past, he has served at CFC as: the Deputy Director for Graduate Studies; Chair of the Department of Security and International Affairs; and Deputy Director for Outreach and Community Development.
+He is currently Chair of the Department of Security and International Affairs (DSIA/CFC).
+In the past, he has served at CFC as Academic Coordinator for the National Security Programme, Deputy Director for Graduate Studies, and Deputy Director for Outreach and Community Development.
 For RMC, he has served as Chair of the Master of Defence Studies (MDS) programme.